rafaelreis-se/task-management-system/backend/INTERVIEW_CHECKLIST.md

 - TDD methodology followed
 - No prohibited frameworks used
 - Manual authentication implemented
-- All tests passing (22/22)
+- All tests passing (72/72)
 - Code is clean and maintainable
 - Comprehensive documentation
-- Professional tooling (just, coverage)
+- Professional tooling (just commands, automated test database)

 ## You Got This!